Complete algorithms for algebraic strongest postconditions and weakest preconditions in polynomial ODEs: Experiments

-We report below the outcomes of two experiments we have conducted, applying our algorithms to challenging systems taken from the literature.
-A third experiment, illustrating automatic discovery of Kepler laws from Newton's, is reported in the Appendix.
-The execution times reported below are for an implementation in Python under Sage, running on a Core i5 machine\footnote{Code and examples available at \url{http://local.disia.unifi.it/boreale/papers/ PrePost.py}.}.
+We report below the outcomes of three experiments we have conducted, applying the $\post$ algorithm to challenging systems taken from the literature.
+The execution times reported below are for an implementation in Python under SageMath \cite{Sage}, running on a Core i5 machine\footnote{Code and examples available at \url{https://github.com/micheleatunifi/postconditions/blob/master/Post.py}.}.
 Wherever possible, we compare our results with those obtained by other authors.

 \paragraph{Collision avoidance} We consider the two-aircraft dynamics used to study collision avoidance, discussed in many papers on hybrid systems \cite{San10,Liu,Pla14}.
-The model is described by the equations below, where the variables have the following meaning: $(x_1,x_2)$ and $(y_1,y_2)$ represent the cartesian coordinates of aircraft 1 and 2, respectively; $(d_1,d_2)$ and $(e_1,e_2)$ their velocities; applying the technique discussed in Remark \ref{rem:ghost}, we also introduce the auxiliary variables (parameters, hence 0 derivative) $\omega_1$ and $\omega_2$, representing the angular velocities of the aircrafts, and $x_{10},x_{20}, y_{10},y_{20}$, $d_{10},d_{20}, e_{10},e_{20}$, representing generic initial values of the corresponding variables.
+The model is described by the equations below, where the variables have the following meaning: $(x_1,x_2)$ and $(y_1,y_2)$ represent the Cartesian coordinates of aircraft 1 and 2, respectively; $(d_1,d_2)$ and $(e_1,e_2)$ their velocities; applying the technique discussed in Remark \ref{rem:ghost}, we also introduce the auxiliary variables (parameters, hence 0 derivative) $\omega_1$ and $\omega_2$, representing the angular velocities of the two aircrafts, and $x_{10},x_{20}, y_{10},y_{20}$, $d_{10},d_{20}, e_{10},e_{20}$, representing generic initial values of the corresponding variables.
 Overall, the system's vector field $F_1$ consists of 18 polynomials over as many variables (including the auxiliary ones). \vsp